enriquebertran92/seat-code-challenge/README.md

 ## Running the application locally

-Execute the `main` method in the `seat.code.mowers.controller.PlateauController` class from your IDE.
+Execute the `main` method in the `seat.code.mowers.SeatCodeApplication` class from your IDE.

 ## Postman
 Send data via `POST` at `localhost/plateau/init`